tugcekonuklar/ml-notes/time-series-forecasting/Home.md

 generated display a constant trend line extrapolating values into the future.

-Damped Trend methods can apply additively and multilicative fashion.
+Damped Trend methods can apply additively and multiplicative fashion.

-Small phi(𝚽) meand trend line changes overtime is slow.
+Small phi(𝚽) mean trend line changes overtime is slow.
 Larger phi means changing rapidly.

-# Holt-Winter Sesional Method
+# Holt-Winter Seasonal Method

-Holtz-Winter Sesional method comprises of forecast equation with 3 smoothing equations, Level, Trend and Seasional.
+Holtz-Winter Seasonal method comprises of forecast equation with 3 smoothing equations, Level, Trend and Seasional.
 We can 2 variations of applications additive and multiplicative .